rochelleterman/PS239T/A_Syllabus.md

 ####Class Participation

 The class participation portion of the grade can be satisfied in one or more of the following ways:

-1. attending the lecture and section
+- attending the lecture and section
-2. asking and answering questions in class
+- asking and answering questions in class
-2. contributing to class discussion through the bCourse site, and/or
+- contributing to class discussion through the bCourse site, and/or
-3. collaborating with the campus computing community, either by attending a D-Lab or BIDS workshop, submitting a pull request to a campus github repository (including the class repository), or other involvement in the social computing / digital humanities community.
+- collaborating with the campus computing community, either by attending a D-Lab or BIDS workshop, submitting a pull request to a campus github repository (including the class repository), answering a question on StackExchange, or other involvement in the social computing / digital humanities community.

 ####Final Project